 The evidence collected during this exam is stored for 12 months in case you decide to report to police in the future.

 (more info below)

 3. Anonymous reporting

-You can choose to provide police with the details of the assault anonymously through the Sexual Assault Alternative Reporting website.
+You can choose to provide police with the details of the assault anonymously through the Alternative Reporting Options (ARO) website.

 This will not result in a police investigation and does not require any court processes.